-Changes in the following areas are to be reported to the Office of the Secretary's Health Standards Section, OCDD and the fiscal intermediary's Provider Enrollment Section in writing at least 10 days prior to any change:
+Changes in the following areas are to be reported to the Office of the Secretary's Health Standards Section, OCDD, and the fiscal intermediary's Provider Enrollment Section in writing at least 10 days prior to any change:

-- Ownership;
+- 1. Ownership;

-- Physical location;
+- 2. Physical location;

-- Mailing address;
+- 3. Mailing address;

-- Telephone number; and
+- 4. Telephone number; and

-- Account information affecting electronic funds transfer (EFT).
+- 5. Account information affecting electronic funds transfer (EFT).

-The provider must complete a new provider enrollment packet when a change in ownership of 5 percent to 50 percent of the controlling interest occurs, but may continue serving recipients.
-When 51 percent or more of the controlling interest is transferred, a complete re-certification process must occur and the agency shall not continue serving recipients until the re-certification process is complete.
+The provider must complete a new provider enrollment packet when a change in ownership of 5 percent to 50 percent of the controlling interest occurs, but may continue serving beneficiaries.
+When 51 percent or more of the controlling interest is transferred, a complete re-certification process must occur and the agency shall not continue serving beneficiaries until the re-certification process is complete.

-Waiver services are to be provided only to persons who are waiver recipients, and strictly in accordance with the provisions of the approved plan of care (POC).
+Waiver services are to be provided only to persons who are waiver beneficiaries, and strictly in accordance with the provisions of the approved plan of care (POC).